duanH3/Vanilla-JS-Notes/AJAX_FORM_Handling.md

-# This is not really vanilla JS but jquery but it get things done in 5mins
+# This is not vanilla JS but jquery and it get things done in 5mins

 # Multiple Form Field